eomereu/nodejs/cheatSheet.md

 - `client.db(databaseName)` connects us to the specified database.
 If no database exists with the given name, it automaticallly creates one. *Typically it's assigned to constant `db`.*

+  > If an error like *"(node:210379) [MONGODB DRIVER] Warning: Current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version..."* is encountered.
+Do as suggested in the message and add `useUnifiedTopology: true` option within the second argument, options object.

 Insert a document *(inside `MongoClient.connect()`)*
 ```javascript
   const db = client.db(databaseName)